preames/llvm-auto-triage-corpus/README.rst

 In the nearish future, the following additions are planned:

-* creduce to reduce c/c++ language inputs for clang crashes.
-Currently blocked by a lack of motivating corpus examples to test with.
-There's now a couple, but more would really help.
+* creduce for alive failures.
 * clang to opt runline conversion.
 Many times we can derive a crashing opt test by taking clang's -emit-llvm output and doing a bit of cleanup.
 * Constrained reduction of assertion failures.
 Blocked by lack of current